Superjoa10/Mluz.db-projects/README.md

     8. General functions and features -

       * Click on a record to highlight it on the screen below;
       * you can un-select it by clicking the 'limpar campos' clear entries button;
       *  You can update any info from a record by highlighting it than clicking on the 'aplicar mudança' aplie change button, most usefull for turning the deal to 'pago' payed from 0 (not payed) to 1 (payed) or * (Past due by more than a month) (for more information on why the need for the filters see use case cenarious(3));
+      * Lembrete - reminder, right when you open the page, gives a list of cases where the date for the deal is about 3 to 5 days ahead, to send a reminder about the upcoming deal, it skips the weekends.
+To test just make a deal 3 days after today and when you open the page again the list should apear with a option to send the message.
       *  Pesquisar - search option menu on the top left corner, has the 'pesquisar por nome' search by name option which opens a page where you can search the name and it returns a list sorted by the closest to the name given, than the 'Resetar' reset option which returns the treeview to it's original position;
       *  Options 'Mostrar pagos' and 'não mostrar pagos' are Show paid, and do not show paid in this order;
       *   'tema do sistema' being the sistem defalt theme, the rest are self explenatorie;